 What to do if you’re dealing with a home warranty scam

 If you’re a victim of a home warranty scam, report the issue to a law enforcement agency.
-This step is crucial because there are likely other people who have been scammed, and reporting the home warranty company in question helps these agencies collect accurate data on the number of people affected.
+Reporting the home warranty company is crucial because it helps these agencies collect accurate data on the number of people affected by scams.

 You can report a home warranty scam to: